tsotnep/ETSE_GDSP/README.md

     in src/tcl/vivado/tclbatch_for_sim.tcl

 DONE:
-    fixed input reading problem in tesbench by modifying DSP, now it works accurately. finished marjor part of scripting, simulation can be done as many times as written in generics.tcl
+    write script for comparison of results/r/* with matlab/r/* fixed input reading problem in tesbench by modifying DSP, now it works accurately. finished marjor part of scripting, simulation can be done as many times as written in generics.tcl